Best Mechanical Keyboards: How to Choose

 Switch Types Explained

 The switch beneath each key determines feel and sound.
+That’s what makes switch choice endearing to us keyboard nerds—it fundamentally changes the typing experience.
 Linear switches like Cherry MX Red provide smooth keystrokes without bumps.
 Tactile switches including Cherry MX Brown offer feedback without loud clicks.
-Clicky switches such as Cherry MX Blue produce audible clicks that some love and others find distracting.
+Clicky switches such as Cherry MX Blue produce audible clicks that some love and others find insufferable.

 Form Factors